 Stormwater impacts for the pre-development and post-development conditions were evaluated for the proposed site improvements utilizing HydroCAD stormwater modeling software.
 Full HydroCad reports and soil evaluation reports are attached.

 The site runoff was analyzed for 2, 10, and 100 year 24 hour Storm Event Rainfalls.
-In Essex county, the rainfall distributions used in the analysis are:
+Cornell Extreme Precipitation Table rainfall distributions used in the analysis are: 2yr - 3.18"; 10yr - 4.90"; and 100yr - 9.10".

-- 2yr 3.1"

-- 10yr 4.5"

-- 100yr 6.5"